twallet/habitus/README.md

 # Habitus - Full Stack Application

-Full-stack web application with separated frontend and backend for creating and managing users in Habitus.
+Full-stack web application for creating and managing users in Habitus.

 ## Architecture